AmirHkrg/AutoMessage/README.md

 # Automatic  Messenger
-Send automatic messages for WhatsApp and Shad
+*Send automatic messages for WhatsApp, instagram and Shad

 # To send an automatic message to a WhatsApp number       select 1 :
   1) Enter The Phone Number >> example >> +YY XXX XXX XXXX